We do not see, because of what I just laid out, we do not see a recession or a pre-recession.

 In linguistic justice, April Baker Bell calls this the language of respectability or the language of power.

-What if I started my school year with a unit honoring how we talk rather than teaching students how to write properly?
+Which got me thinking, what if I started my school year with a unit honoring how we talk rather than teaching students how to write properly?

-And I'm kind of interested to see how students and parents react to my classroom, or if they even notice anything about it.
+And I'm kind of interested to see how students and parents react to my classroom or if they even notice anything about it because it's built for non-white students.

-So this comment right here is asking me to explain um why not wanting critical race theory in the classroom is racist.
+So this comment right here is asking me to explain why not wanting critical race theory in the classroom is racist.

 Thank you for asking me this question.